Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Event-Related Analysis.md

 ## Event-Related fMRI Analysis (https://github.com/fahsuanlin/labmanual/wiki/11.-fMRI-analysis)
 ### Map fMRI time series from EPI volumnes on cortical surfaces
-NOTE: You should begin this analysis with steps from the 'FreeSurfer T1 Reconstrction' page
+NOTE: You should begin this analysis with steps from the 'fMRI Pre-Processing' page
 1. There should be a register.dat file from the co-registration step for your subject
 2. `tcsh`
 3. `source .cshrc`